Ptasie mleczko: History and variations

 Bird's milk was first created in 1936 in Poland by Jan Wedel, owner of the E. Wedel Company.
 According to the company's official history, Wedel's inspiration for the name of the confectionery came from his voyages to France, when he asked himself: "What could bring greater happiness to a man who already has everything?"
 Then he thought: "Maybe only bird milk."
+In 2024, Lotte Wedel opened the E. Wedel Chocolate Factory Museum in Warsaw, dedicated to the history of chocolate-making and the Wedel brand.
+The museum includes a dedicated room devoted entirely to Ptasie Mleczko, where visitors can design their own packaging for the candy.

 In Russia, ptichye moloko was originally a type of confectionery introduced in 1967 in Vladivostok and in 1968 by the Rot Front factory in Moscow.
 It became a hit, and mass production was started in 1975 by the Krasny Oktyabr confectionery factory in Moscow.

 In Estonia, linnupiim (also bird's milk in Estonian) is the brand name of a similar candy made by the Kalev candy factory.
 This candy also uses agar-agar instead of gelatin as a thickening agent and comes in three flavors: chocolate, vanilla, and lemon.
 In 2021, a special edition with grapefruit flavor was produced.

 In Moldova, lapte de pasăre (also bird's milk in Romanian) is the brand name of a similar candy made by the Bucuria candy factory.
 Despite the name, the candy is not to be confused with the Romanian traditional dessert lapte de pasăre.

+In Lithuania, paukščių pienas (also bird's milk in Lithuanian) is the brand name of a similar candy made by the Vilniaus Pergalė factory.